SolaceLabs/solace-ai-connector/docs/getting_started.md

 solace-ai-connector openai_chat.yaml
 ```

-Use the "Try Me" function on the broker's browser UI (or some other means) to publish an event like this:
+Use the "Try Me!" function on the broker's browser UI (or some other means) to publish an event like this:

 Topic: `demo/joke/subject`
 Payload: